Viki-coding/Guess-the-Flag-Quiz/README.md

 * https://www.youtube.com/watch?v=JeXqaKeJSRI Local Storage Explained in 10 min - ProMaker Dev
 * https://www.youtube.com/watch?v=g_vXSKbfUiQ 'Learn JavaScript MOUSE EVENTS in 10 minutes!'

-<b>Videos & Websites that we gained visual clues of how to create the Quiz:</b>
+<b>Videos & Websites that we gained visual inspiration of how to create the Quiz:</b>

 * https://www.youtube.com/watch?v=GfRgpXvqudM&t=23s 'How to create flag quiz game using html css and JavaScript | Flag Quiz App Front End With Salimi' code interpreted for structure of quiz game.
 * https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ - Used to convert the excel spreadsheet used for evaluation to markdown table.